Set or Reset Plot Themes for tinyplot

 • “clean2” (*): removes the plot frame (box) from “clean”.

-• “classic” (*): builds on “dynamic” with L-shaped axes (removing the top and right-hand edges of the plot frame).
-Also sets the "Okabe-Ito" palette as a default for discrete colors.
+• “classic” (*): builds on “dynamic” with L-shaped axes (removing the top and right-hand edges of the plot frame), smaller axis text, tighter axis spacing, and the "Okabe-Ito" palette as a default for discrete colors.
 Inspired by the ggplot2 theme of the same name.

-• “bw” (*): similar to “clean”, except uses thinner lines for the plot frame (box), solid grid lines, and sets the "Okabe-Ito" palette as a default for discrete colors.
+• “bw” (*): similar to “clean”, except uses thinner lines for the plot frame (box), solid fine grid lines, smaller axis text, tighter axis spacing, and sets the "Okabe-Ito" palette as a default for discrete colors.
 Inspired by the ggplot2 theme of the same name.

 • “minimal” (*): removes the plot frame (box) from “bw”, as well as the background for facet titles.
 Inspired by the ggplot2 theme of the same name.